aimms/function-reference/system-interaction/environment-functions/geofindcoordinates.rst

     The procedure returns 1 on success, and 0 if the specified address could not be found.
 On failure, the pre-defined identifier :aimms:set:`CurrentErrorMessage` will contain a proper error message.

+..
+Evolution
+.. -----------
+..
+..
+Nowadays there are better alternatives.
+..
+One is provided in this `how to <https://how-to.aimms.com/Articles/684/684-LocationIQ.html>`_.

 Example
 -------